What is Van der Waals equation?

 Since Pideal = nRT/V only

-It means that the molecular size effect of the molecules (repulsive interaction) creates higher pressure than that observed from the ideal gas law and mass or volume gas molecules are negligible.
+It means that the molecular size effect of the molecules (repulsive interaction) creates higher pressure than that observed from the ideal gas law and the mass or volume of gas molecules is negligible.

 Gases where b = 0 but a ≠ 0